Guide

 Can I switch between postponed VAT accounting and paying at the border?

-Yes, the postponed VAT accounting scheme is optional.
-You can decide whether to use it for each import.
-If you do not use postponed VAT accounting, you pay import VAT at the border and receive a C79 (import VAT certificate) report from HM Revenue and Customs (HMRC), which you can use to reclaim the VAT later.
+Yes.
+PVA is optional for each import.
+If you choose not to use it, you pay import VAT at the border and receive a C79 certificate from HMRC to reclaim the VAT later.

 Disclaimer